acesyde/acesyde.github.io/content/posts/2025/04/how-we-use-mise-at-work-part-3/index.md

 run = "hugo serve"
 ```

-Using this is fine but if you want to do more things you're quickly limited
+That’s easy and declarative—but if you need more logic or control, it gets limiting fast.

-For that you can use [file tasks](https://mise.jdx.dev/tasks/file-tasks.html)
+### File-based tasks

-File tasks are easy to use because you can write them in the interpreted language you want
+For more flexibility, we use [file tasks](https://mise.jdx.dev/tasks/file-tasks.html).
+These are regular scripts that live in files.
+You can use any scripting language, but we’ve chosen to stick with `bash`.
+Why?
+Because a lot of our previous tooling was already in bash and Makefiles, so migrating was mostly a copy-paste job.

-We hve choosen the `bash` why ? because previously we have writtern our scripts into bash and makefiles, so we just have to copy / past the previous content to our tasks.
+Example:

 ```bash
 #!/usr/bin/env bash